rails/rails/guides/source/active_record_validations.md

 After reading this guide, you will know:

 * How to use the built-in Active Record validation helpers and options.
-* Checking the validity of objects.
+* How to check the validity of objects.
 * How to create conditional and strict validations.
 * How to create your own custom validation methods.
 * How to work with the validation error messages and displaying them in views.